contrapunctus-1/TheatreScript/README.md

 * Must support Devanagari
 * Design syntax to be forgiving of the writer's errors

+## Advantages
+* Can be read, edited, and written by non-technical users
+* No special editor required
+* Intended to support keywords in all languages (unlike Fountain)
+* Don't need to specify language in multi-script texts (damnit, LaTeX/XeLaTeX 😠)

+## Disadvantages
+* Can't define character name once to easily update all uses of it (unlike LaTeX+Thalie)
+* Not user-extensible (unlike LaTeX+Thalie)
+* no-syntax markup + m17n for keywords = more complexity for the compiler (unlike Fountain)

 ## Notes
 * Line breaks preserved (like Fountain, unlike Markdown)
 * Soft-wrapping recommended.